malthuswaswrong/Wurkset/README.md

 	* What about race conditions?
 		* I *think* filesystems are atomic, at least when creating directories, so there *shouldn't* be any issues with parallelism, but I'm not an expert and could be wrong.
 I hope to write tests to prove this in the future.
 This is in the context of creating new Worksets.
 Use regular caution when saving worksets.

+# WeightTracker
+A simple WinForms application to "dog food" the repository.

 # TODO
 * [ ] Create automated build